 Minneapolis Catholic school shooting: What we know so far

-A shooter opened fire on a Minneapolis church filled with children and other worshippers during a Mass to mark the first week of school, killing two children and wounding 17 more people, authorities said.
+Minneapolis residents are in mourning after a shooter opened fire on Wednesday in a church filled with children and other worshippers during a Mass to mark the first week of school.
+Authorities say two children were killed and 18 more people were injured.

+Hennepin Healthcare said Friday that it was continuing to treat six of the shooting victims, including one child who is in critical condition and four children in "satisfactory" condition.
+One other adult, who is in serious condition, is being treated at the hospital.

+Children's Minnesota on Thursday afternoon said one child remained hospitalized there but did not detail their condition.
+The hospital treated and released six other children.

 Here's what to know.